 - Utility patent: It is for a mechanism, machinery and item of manufacture.
 Model -T is also a utility patent.

-- Design patent: It is used for all new, authentic decorative design that can be attached to an article of manufacture, like hood embellish for a Model- T.
+- Design patent: It is used for all new, authentic decorative design that can be attached to an item of manufacture like hood embellish for a Model- T.

 - Plant patent: It is acknowledged to anybody that has fabricated or found a new plant like a rare strain of wheat.

 - Cost approach: In this approach, expenditure obtained in expanding the asset is combine into a collection.
-If the asset has been procured currently, its procuring amount may be taken to be a cost.
+If the asset has been acquired currently, its acquiring amount should be considered as a cost of an asset.

-- Market value approach: In this approach, an appraisal is made regarding affairs containing related assets that have taken place currently in allied markets.
+- Market value approach: In this approach, an appraisal is made considering the affairs of the related assets that have taken place currently in allied markets.
 The approach is attainable if there is the survival of an active market of similar intangible assets and sufficient information on affairs that have been taken place currently is accessible.